Disney riverboats: Disneyland Park Paris

 On May 16, 2005, Molly Brown's engine overheated as the boat rounded the corner at the back of the Rivers of the Far West.
 Although there was no visible fire, smoke damaged the ship and her engines, rendering her immobile.
 Guests were ferried ashore by the River Rogue Keelboats.
 The engine system was badly damaged and Molly Brown was out of operation for many months, while Mark Twain's ongoing refurbishment at the dry dock was finished.

 In September 2005, Molly Brown was moved to the dry dock, and in March 2006, Mark Twain resumed operation from Thunder Mesa Riverboat Landing.
 It was not until September that Molly Brown's long refurbishment finally began, and was completed in late April 2007.

 Despite the refurbishment, Molly Brown had to be rebuilt again in 2010 from scratch.
 On March 25, 2011, she was back in business, with a new recording of Molly Brown's speech in English, which used to be in French.
 The Mark Twain hasn't operated since 2011, and has spent most of that time in dry dock.
 In 2014, it was reported that the Mark Twain was falling apart due to lack of maintenance.
+As of 2025, all references to the Mark Twain have been removed from the associated websites.